BloomTech-Labs/life-logger-fe/README.md

 ### Adding more tests

+All test files can be found within a `__tests__` folder within the directory the original file is located.
+For example, for the file `src/components/dashboard/Dashboard.js`, the `Dashboard.test.js` file is located at `src/components/dashboard/__tests__/Dasboard.test.js`.

 Any component that accesses any styling from the `theme` must be wrapped in a `ThemeProvider`.
 A utility function was created specifically for tests in `tests/themeProviderTestsUtil.js`.
 In a test file where you would normally import `render` from `@testing-library/react` import it from this utility function instead.
 For your convenience, in any file where you are importing from this utility function, you can also import any method available from `@testing-library/react` as they've all been re-exported in that file. `render` takes the following parameters:

 - `ui` -- \*\*required, the component you want to test